microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getrawremoteconnectionreports.md

 ---
 title: "cloudPcReports: getRawRemoteConnectionReports "
 description: "Get a Cloud PC's raw real-time remote connection report without any calculation or aggregation, such as roundTripTime, available bandwidth.
-This API is different from getRemoteConnectionHistoricalReports.
-The getRemoteConnectionHistoricalReports API will return the report that hourly aggregates the raw event data, while getRawRemoteConnectionReports API will directly return the raw event data.
-The getRawRemoteConnectionReports API aims to give users a clearer and detailed insight into their remote connections."
+This API is different from getRemoteConnectionHistoricalReports."
 author: "pihaogong"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"